 Our audit response:

-During our audit we will review whether the IJB has appropriate arrangements in place to manage its financial position.
-Our work will include an assessment of progress made in developing financially sustainable plans which reflect the medium and longer term impact of cost pressures and that continue to support the delivery of the IJB's statutory functions and strategic objectives.
+We will review Clydeplan's arrangements for managing its financial position.
+Our work will include an assessment of progress made in developing financially sustainable plans which support the delivery of Clydeplan's statutory functions and strategic objectives.